chgeo2000/Back-End/README.md

-Car Showroom application written in Java using SpringBoot framework.
+Car Showroom application written in Java using Spring framework.

 	CRUD operations for:
 		Car